Vasi012/PP5-Predictive-Analysis/README.md

 ## Unfixed Bugs

-- After conducting a set of tests, I haven found any bugs.
+- After conducting a set of tests, I haven't found any bugs.
-- However, there are some warning as the pandas packages are updating, and some variables might not work accordingly.
+- However, there are some warning as the panda packages are updating, and some variables might not work accordingly.
+I would like to point out at this stage that the template provided by the Code Institute didn't have an updated version for the panda packages.
+Having this said, I was unsure if I needed to update them or not.
 The project has been checked before submission on the 2nd of February, and everything works as expected.
+Once the submission of the project was successful, I will make sure update these packages in order for the project to be able to work at its fully potential.

 ## Test conducted on the Python Code:

 - As this project has been built using mainly back-end programing with Python, I have tested the python code using "python3 -m flake8 app_pages".

-- I have used the flake8 inside the terminal, as the pep8 page that has usually been deactivated, making impossible to check the code via this website.
-However, flake8 seems to be quite aurated.
+- I have used the flake8 inside the terminal, as the pep8 page has been deactivated resulting in making impossible to check the code via this website.
+However, flake8 seems to be quite accurate.

 **How to use flake8?**